ojasskapre/ojasskapre/README.md

 - Working on Emergency Connect project, a mobile communication platform for citizens and emergency responders
 - Participating in the Azure Developer Challenge to enhance my skills in Azure cloud technologies
-- Preparing for the Azure Developer Associate certification exam
 - Exploring RAG projects using Large Language Models (LLMs) and Langchain
 - Contributing to open-source projects and exploring new technologies